— a calm, independent game studio —

 What is The Assembly Line?

-The Assembly Line is the studio's free weekly newsletter on factory and idle games — a long-form Deep Dive on Tuesday and a curated Conveyor Belt digest on Friday.
+The Assembly Line is the studio's free newsletter on factory and idle games — long-form Deep Dives and curated Conveyor Belt roundups.
 Written by a working developer; subscribe at blog.manugames.com or via the form on this page.

 What other games is Manu Games making?